epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-12-27-selectively-install-blackarch-tools.markdown

 It is also true the fact that BlackArch is completely unknown alien for most pen test beginner.

 In some countries, let's say mine, what those high-school-beginner want is to hack wifi.
 But hey... take the bright side, they desire to learn linux.
 More user than ubuntu user.
 An army of n00b.
-Bu a potential linux user.
+But a potential linux user.

 Ironic, that those student whose willing to learn, they usually do not have enough resource.
 An obsolete notebook, 3rd world country, non-english speaking and very limited internet access.
 Some even use ssh injection, hacking cellular line.
 You know what I mean.

 How about getting serious with BlackArch.
 Well, there's no way, a student download a 4.2 GB.
 It would take days to have complete ISO.
 A few student that I know, sneak into their school, just to have a free wifi, so they can install linux distro.
 The other option is waiting for midnight, tethering from cellular after midnight is are cheaper.
 The only option for student who live near the jungle.

 **sigh**

+![BlackArch Category][image-ss-blackarch-categories]

 I can't give them a good solution.
 But at least I can give option for those who are willing to learn.